Australian Linen Clothing label, Metta Melbourne, has become well known for premium linen womenswear, which begun in 2007.

 The flax plant can be grown without the use of watering or artificial fertilisers.
 When the field is done blooming, the stalks ripen and dry on the field before being processed into a thread that maintains a slight unevenness giving the fabric the lively natural expression we have fallen in love with.

-After each wash, linen feels as though it has come back to life, and is ready to begin a new day with you.
+Your linen garment will arrive ready to wear.
+It will soften and have a gentle crinkle with each wear.
+After washing, linen feels as though it has come back to life, and is ready to begin a new day with you.
 It is best washed inside-out to prevent the surface fibres from being worn down over time.
 Wash at 30 degrees or on a cool setting and hang to dry, preferably not in direct sunlight .
 If you choose to use your trusty iron, avoid pressing around the creases and seams, as this can weaken the fabric and if it is too hot, can even scorch the linen fibres.